 Protostomes are a clade of animals that undergo protostomy during their embryonic development.

-The protostomes, together with the Deuterostomes and the Xenacoelomorpha, make up a major group of animals called the Bilateria; triploblast animals, which display bilateral symmetry.
+The protostomes, together with the Deuterostomes and the Xenacoelomorpha, make up a major group of animals called the Bilateria.
+These are triploblast animals that display bilateral symmetry.

 The mass of the zygote then divides up in a process called cleavage, resulting in a dense ball of blastomere cells, called the morula.
 The pattern of cleavage is one of the fundamental developmental distinctions between protostomes and deuterostomes; protostomes divide with spiral cleavage.
 In this process, rather than dividing on a plane parallel to the poles (as occurs in radial cleavage), the cleavage takes place on an angle, so that the blastomeres are arranged in a spiral shape.